🛸 The Directed Prediction Index (DPI).

 -

-Data simulation utility functions
+Data simulation functions

 : Simulate data from a multivariate normal distribution.sim_data_exp()